RUSSIA: Retailer Magnit books 7% in Q1 LFLs

 The retailer's net sales were up 25% at RUB163.95bn (US$4.61bn).

-Dried pasta and rice are the leading categories in volume terms within dried processed food in Russia, accounting for 89% of overall volume sales in 2013.
-Russians eat pasta and rice mainly as a garni...
+Dried pasta and rice are the leading areas in volume terms within dried processed food in Russia, accounting for 90% of overall volume sales in 2014.
+With rising interest in Italian and Asian cuisine ...